What Background Checks are required?

 Prior to your fingerprinting appointment, you will need to complete the Release Form.
-We need this information in order to complete the PA state criminal record check and to register you for the fingerprinting.
+We need this information in order to complete the PA state criminal record check and to register you for the fingerprinting at the Indentogo facility.
 You should complete and sign the form and mail it to the Office of Human Resources, box 4.

 Please note that Allegheny College will not receive a copy of your fingerprinting results; the results will be mailed directly to you at your home address.
-Therefore, you must bring your original letter with the results to the Allegheny College’s Human Resources Office, Bentley Hall 215.
+Therefore, you must bring your original letter with the results to the Allegheny College’s Human Resources Office, Murray Hall 106.